-Bucharest has an active nightlife scene for those who seek it out.
+If you're looking for night time activities Bucharest has a few options to choose from.
 The city has come to life with its party scene, with many bars and clubs that you can choose from.
 There are rooftop bars, chic dance clubs, and cozy pubs where you can pass the evening.
 You'll find most of the upscale clubs in the northern part of the city, with a more casual scene found in the downtown areas around Universitate and Romanā.

 The old town of Lyon is one of the most recognized in the world.
 This impressive old town climbs from the river into Fourvière Hill.
 It's a Renaissance era district with beautiful buildings and plenty of character.
 You can spend days wandering the quaint streets and popping in the world class restaurants.

 Bucharest has an old town worth visiting.
 The old town dates back to the 15th and 16th centuries, with much of the historical charm seen in the architecture.
 Many of the buildings have been restored, but others are still awaiting repairs.
 This gives the area a sense of authenticity that you often miss in other old towns.